 Urban Orienteering : The MetrO Series

 Courses range in length from 2 to 8km.
-Participants receive a map marked with up to 30 controls (checkpoints), and can choose their own route, visiting a required number of controls in any order for standard scatter events.
-For score events, participants can visit as many or as few controls as they choose in the 45 minute time limit.
-Learn more about how a score event works.
+Participants receive a map marked with up to 30 controls (checkpoints), and can choose their own route, visiting a required number of controls in any order.

 There is a beginner briefing before each event, and event organisers are available to help you get started.

 Each is a stand-alone event, but points based on placings are accumulated towards a series score for standard events.
-Your best 8 scores from 15 events for the 2016/17 season contribute to your overall series score, and prizes are awarded at the last event.
+Your best 7 scores from 13 events for the 2018/19 season contribute to your overall series score, and awards are presented at the last event.

 At the event:

-- Fill out a registration card and take it to the registration table, where you will receive your punch card or electronic tag to record visits to controls
+- Fill out a registration card and take it to the registration table, where you will receive your punch card to record visits to controls

 - Go to the briefing for newcomers 20 minutes prior to the event start